pasdo501/wp-docker/README.md

 - Delete the db_data volume: `docker-compose down -v`
 - Export the database (to `./data/dump.sql`): `./bin/export-db.sh` (make sure export-db has execution permission)
 - Restore database: `./bin/restore-db.sh <dump-file-name>` (make sure restore-db has execution permission)
+- Deploy*: Run `bin/deploy.sh <remote-username> <remote-address> <theme-name>` from the root directory.
+Note that you will first need to run the database export script.

+***Caveats**: The deploy script has a fairly narrow working range at the moment.
+The following needs to be true about your web server:
+- Your wordpress folder is sitting at /var/www/html
+- Wordpress core is already present
+- Wordpress' `wp-config.php` file exists, and defines the constants for DB_USER, DB_NAME, and DB_PASSWORD
+- Your web user is www-data
 ## Todo
 - [ ] Better (or any, really) error checking in the wp-config script?
 - [x] Removal of unnecessary themes etc